Advice on Marine Algae in Coral Reef Tanks

 In general, some algae can be removed manually.
 Besides that, most algae can be removed with an algae scrubber.
 It is a convenient magnetic cleaner, which helps to clean the tank without wetting your hands.
 Also, the aquarium cleaner tool kit is effective.
 Moreover, in the case of excessive nutrients, just change the water and clean the aquarium supplies.

-By the way, here are some tips to prevent your tank from harmful algae.
+By the way, here are some tips to protect your tank from harmful algae.

-• Keep ideal water parameters: Reducing the nitrate and phosphate levels is helpful to prevent algae growth.
+• Keep ideal water parameters: Reducing the nitrate and phosphate levels helps prevent algae growth.
 For example, bryopsis algae.
 Accordingly, change the water regularly and monitor the water parameters.
 For instance, change 30-50 percent of water once each week.

 • Keep everything clean: algae spores or algae may get in by attaching to the creatures or equipment you add to the fish tank.
 Before introducing the fish to your aquarium, it is recommended to quarantine it in another tank.
 It provides an observation period to check whether there are algae spores on the fish’s body.
 Also, it helps to reduce disease infection.
 On the other side, you should also clean the aquarium regularly, especially the tank corners.